What does Magari mean in Italian?

 Italian: Magari facesse freddo!

-English: I wish it was cold!
+English: I wish it were cold!

-4. Magari can take the meaning of maybe or probably.
+4. Magari can take the meaning of maybe or probably!

-Italian: È in ritardo di 30 minuti… Magari ha sbagliato strada.
+Italian: È in ritardo di 30 minuti.
+Magari ha sbagliato strada.

-5. Magari can take the meaning of rather or sooner.
+5. Magari can take the meaning of rather or sooner!

 And yet, in other moments, Magari may hint at a sense of urgency, something required to be done sooner rather than later.
-It may be a substitute for ‘rather’, a gentle prod to move forward, to act.
+It may be a substitute for ‘rather,’ a gentle prod to move forward, to act.

 Italian: Magari resterò sveglia tutta la notte, ma non chiederò aiuto a nessuno per finire questo lavoro!

-6. Magari can also take the meaning of possibly.
+6. Magari can also take the meaning of possibly!

 Italian: Magari prima di partire mandami un sms.